itabesamesa/4d-minesweeper/README.md

   -r, --recursion_depth  The amount of recursion allowed when uncovering fields -a, --area, --size     Size of the game (must be given as a comma separated list of unsigned integers e.g 4, 4, 4, 4) -i, --show_info        Show info about the current game.
-Can be set to true or false
+Can be set to true or false -g, --debug            Run in debug mode.
+Allows editing field contents
 </pre>

 ## Missing features

-- Delta mode: decrement surrounding numbers when bomb is marked
+- [ ] Delta mode: decrement surrounding numbers when bomb is marked
-- Big numbers: currently i don't know what will happen if a field has a 3 digit number
+- [x] Big numbers: currently i don't know what will happen if a field has a 3 digit number
-- Fix timer: currently the timer only updates when you move, idk how to fix it
+- [ ] Fix timer: currently the timer only updates when you move, idk how to fix it

 ## TODO